The Role of Smart Grid, IoT, and Big Data in Renewable Energy

 Case study in focus:

-A smart grid project by Texas Advanced Computing Center enhanced its understanding of sustainable energy with from Intel.
+A smart grid project by Texas Advanced Computing Center enhanced its understanding of sustainable energy with intelligent analytics from Intel.
 A combination of real-life data processing and big data provides valuable insights on the energy consumption for the suppliers and the users.

 Predictive maintenance is another significant benefit of introducing big data to renewables.
 A forced outage can lead to a further shift of balance of the grid and require additional resources to cover the demand.
 A network of sensors, smart meters, and grid-connected devices can provide the supplier with a variety of information to minimize undesirable outcomes.
 A smart grid introduction can enable isolating faults in the distribution system thanks to data-powered automation.
 As a result, the malfunction is eliminated with a reduced restoration time and improved customer satisfaction.